 Sugar is one of the causes of highs and lows in mood and energy.
 Sugar can also disrupt one of the most powerful hormones in the body known as insulin.
 This hormone is connected to all of the other hormones within the body, including estrogen and testosterone.

 As mentioned earlier, estrogen is processed by the liver, yet it is also processed partially by the gut flora and excreted through the digestive tract.
-It is crucial for our hormones health to heal the gut for a proper excretion of estrogen.
+It is crucial for the health of our hormones to heal the gut for proper excretion of estrogen.
 Recent studies show that we also have a set of bacteria in our gut called estrobolom which aids us in metabolizing estrogen.
 If the gut functions poorly, it can also be another factor for estrogen dominance.

 - Get enough fiber.

 The bowel excretes estrogen; if stool remains in the colon, estrogen will be reabsorbed, and it will become more toxic.

 The liver is one of our most active and important filters.
 Along with helping us detoxify harmful toxins, it also helps us to excrete metabolized estrogen.
 If there is an excess need to focus on the elimination of toxins such as alcohol, drugs, caffeine, the liver cannot focus on cleansing the blood of estrogen.
 If the estrogen isn’t properly detoxified it will recirculate within the body and estrogen can build up.

 Stress decreases the production of progesterone in the body.
 If we are stressed out the adrenal glands “steal” the precursor to progesterone and instead use it to produce cortisol, the stress hormone.
 This process is called “pregnenolone steal”.